You can no longer Google the word disregard

 Google's engineering teams are almost certainly already working on a patch — bugs this visible and this easily reproducible tend to get prioritized quickly.
 However, the fix isn't as simple as blocking the word; doing so would break legitimate searches and create its own controversy.
 The real challenge is building AI-search integrations that can distinguish between a genuine user query and a manipulation attempt with far more precision.
 As AI becomes more deeply embedded in how we access information, expect these growing pains to surface more frequently

-What is You can no longer Google the word disregard and why does it matter?
+What is You can no longer Google the word disregard?

-Where can I find the latest updates on You can no longer Google the word disregard?
+Where can I find more about You can no longer Google the word disregard?

 💬